-HistoryDespite his career success, Louis remained a humble man and lived a simple life in a working-class neighbourhood in Corona, Queens, which was also known as the Battlefield.
-He finally settled there with his fourth wife, Lucille in 1943, after spending many years on the road and playing more than 300 gigs a year.
+HistoryDespite his career success, Louis remained a humble man and lived a simple life in a working-class neighborhood in Corona, Queens.
+Armstrong and his fourth wife, Lucille bought the home in 1943.
+He continued touring and playing gigs - more than 300 a year.

 The GardenThe Museum in the northern part of Queens also has a beautiful Japanese-inspired garden.
 And just like the house, it’s open to the public through various entertainment programmes and special exhibitions.
 For instance, during the summer you can see performances by top jazz bands, and once a year, you can also celebrate Louis’ birthday with a free birthday cake, should you manage to get the tickets in advance as they sell out quickly.

 Around the AreaThe Museum can be accessed by the 7 train to 103 St-Corona Plaza, or by car via Long Island Expressway or RFK Bridge.
 When visiting the Museum, consider other nearby attractions for the day.
 These include the largest park in Queens, Flushing Meadows Corona Park, which also features the tennis centre that hosts the US Open, as well as The New York Hall of Science, Queens Zoo, museums and more.
 If travelling back to Manhattan or the rest of the city is not an option, then there are a few recommended hotels to choose from.
 This includes SpringHill Suites New York LaGuardia Airport, and Best Western Plus LaGuardia Airport Hotel Queens.